DioxusLabs/docsite/docs-src/0.4/en/reference/fullstack/server_functions.md

 The client file is pretty straightforward.
 You only need to set the server url in the client code, so it knows where to send the network requests.
 Then, dioxus_desktop launches the app.

-In order ot ease development, the example project sends requests to `localhost:8080` which is the address where the local server is run.
-Remember to set the correct url when you will run it in production.
+For development, the example project runs the server on `localhost:8080`. **Before you release remember to update the url to your production url.**

 ### Server code